hgupta/AsyncSES/README.md

 ### About:

 Non-blocking (async) email library to use with Amazon SES.
-Uses Bottle (bottlepy.org) for HTTP API and Gevent for lightweight concurrency.
+Uses [Bottle](http://bottlepy.org) for HTTP API and [Gevent](http://www.gevent.org/) for lightweight concurrency.

 With Gevent green-threads we don't waste our time waiting for a reply from Amazon SES API before send the next message.
 Each worker runs on it own pseudo-thread, without locks.
 All messages received by this library will be included on a Queue, while all workers catch each message and send it independently.